 Music Classes

-A financial agreement outlining the payment schedule for the full year should be completed for each student before registration.
-Student Aid, Sponsorship and Scholarships cannot be credited to the student’s accounts without a signed and approved financial agreement.
+A financial agreement outlining the payment schedule for the full year should be completed for each student before registration and will be sent out to the parent/guardian for review.
+No payments will be due until this financial agreement between MEA and the parent/guardian is finalized, and the student is fully enrolled.

-• Delinquent accounts (missed payments not received or acceptable arrangements made by the tenth of the following month) may be referred to the finance committee.
+Delinquent Accounts – Missed payments not received or an acceptable arrangement not made by the 10th of the following month will be referred to the Finance Committee for further action.

-• Account balances must be paid in full before diplomas and/or transcripts are released.
+Account balances myst be paid in full before diplomas and/or transcripts are released.

 Student Labor